 Best Practices for Sending Estimates (and Why They’re Not Obsolete)

 An estimate is an essential tool for freelancers and contractors looking for work.
 When a project doesn’t have established expenses, a well-developed estimate can anticipate the project’s overall costs.
-Clients like to receive estimates because they can compare the costs of competing contractors and predict the budget they’ll need to secure services.Make an Invoice Now
+Clients like to receive estimates because they can compare the costs of competing contractors and predict the budget they’ll need to secure services.Make a Free Invoice Now

 A high-quality estimate explains the offered services, the schedule in which the contractor can perform the services, and how much the client can expect to spend on the services.

 To “estimate” means “to judge tentatively or approximately the value, worth, or significance” of a good or service.
 In other words, an estimate is the anticipated total amount of money a project, job, or assignment will take to complete.
 It isn’t intended to be exact or final because it’s usually based on experience and historical context.

 The more information an estimate includes, the more trustworthy it will be.
 The data needs to be laid out in a way that is easy to read and highlights facts that will help seal the deal.
 The following comprehensive list outlines all the information needed in an estimate, depending on the project type and the parties involved.

 - Project Information (details about the job/project, goods/services, and parties involved):

 - Deadline to accept;